 Afrorithm in the house.
 I’m currently preparing for this special concert with a good friend of mine (and very talented musician) Petteri Mäkiniemi, at the Helsinki Music Centre next February.
 The concert will be a tribute to the pioneering Finnish electronic music duo Pan Sonic, and it’ll form part of the Musica Nova Helsinki contemporary music festival 2019.

 So far we’ve had two rehearsals.
-These began as innocent jam sessions for the concert only, but we soon realized that we’d created an album’s worth of beautiful, new kind of music; less polished and produced, more spontaneous, candid and human.
-Pastoral, orchestral, African, futuristic (the word ‘evergreen’ keeps also coming to mind).
+While these began as innocent jam sessions for the concert only, we soon realized that we’d created an album’s worth of beautiful, new kind of music – less polished and produced, more spontaneous, candid and human; pastoral, orchestral, African and futuristic (the word ‘evergreen’ keeps also coming to mind).
+After six extensively crafted studio albums it feels invigorating to arrive somewhere fresh and fully formed so effortlessly, as if we had simply channelled this music onto the tape.
 Our plan now is to bring this serendipitous album out into the daylight early next year, possibly around the time of the concert…

 The film composer Hans Zimmer said that music is at its best when it’s about people playing together in a room.
 I agree with him.
-As a music producer you release your long crafted labour of love mostly as digital downloads and streams, the work then existing and drifting in isolation in an obscure world of internet clouds and distant servers.
-It’s all fine as a distribution model (barring the energy consumption of those servers) but you rarely get to hear and feel what the listeners hear and feel when they listen to your music; the function and purpose of your music, if any, remains a mystery.
-But when it’s just even two people playing together in the same room, immersed in the moment and moved by each other’s sound and playing…you remember why you have always loved music, and why it has given you a tool to understand this world in the ways that other fields didn’t.
+As a music producer you mostly release your long crafted labours of love as digital downloads and streams only, and the work then drifts in isolation in an obscure world of internet clouds and distant servers.
+It’s all fine as a distribution model (barring the energy consumption of those servers) but you rarely get to hear and feel how the listeners react when they listen to your music; the function and purpose of your music, if any, remains mystery.
+But when it’s just even two people playing together in the same room, immersed in the moment and moved by each other’s sound and playing, you remember why you love music, and why it has become such an important tool for you to explore and understand this complex world pulsing with new possibilities.